ouya/docs/adobe-air.md

 ![image_6.png](adobe-air/image_6.png)

 8) On the `Deployment` tab, the `Certificate` field must be set.
 You can either browse to an existing `p12` certificate or create one with the `Create` button.
 This field must be set before clicking the `Publish` button.
 If `Remember password for this session` is set you can publish directly from the `File->Publish` menu item.
 Publishing will produce an `APK` file which can be installed on the command-line.
+All the `Flash` examples use `android` for the certificate password.

 `adb install -r application.apk`